social-web/activity_streams/README.md

 :warning: Development is in the **alpha** phase.
 Changes large and small are expected.
 Feedback is very welcome.

-This library provides Ruby models to represent (Activity Streams)[https://www.w3.org/TR/activitystreams-core/].
+This library provides Ruby models to represent [Activity Streams](https://www.w3.org/TR/activitystreams-core/).
 It will load properties according to the given `@context`, provides an API for extending additional `@context`s, and can resolve IRIs automatically.